ionide/ionide-vscode-fsharp/README.md

 ## How to contribute

 0. Install nodejs.
 (On Windows via [chocolaty](https://chocolatey.org/packages/nodejs) this is `C:\> choco install nodejs`)
+1. Run `npm install -g vsce` to install **vsce** globally.
-1. Fork the repo to your GitHub account, then clone locally.
+2. Fork the repo to your GitHub account, then clone locally.
-2. Run `build.cmd Build` (or `build.sh Build`).
+3. Run `build.cmd Build` (or `build.sh Build`).
 If you have not done so already you may need to configure a GitHub SSH key.
-3. Open folder in VSCode `code .`
+4. Open folder in VSCode `code .`
-4. Make changes
+5. Make changes
-5. Press `F5` to build plugin and start experimental instance of VSCode
+6. Press `F5` to build plugin and start experimental instance of VSCode
-6. Make PR ;)
+7. Make PR ;)

 ## How to get logs for debugging / issue reporting